CFehrmann/SurveySolutionsAPIv2/README.md

   **suso_deletemap** now also integrates complete map management into a single package using a harmonized syntax and returning the same output types[^2].
+- **suso_assignWorkspace:** now also supports workspace assignment of multiple supervisors and interviewers in one go.
+In addition it has the argument *keep_old_workspace*.
+If *TRUE*, then the existing workspaces the user is already assigned to are automatically added.
+  With this new feature, all users from one workspace can be assigned to a new workspace with a single function call[^3].

 #### New general features in this package are:

 - New classes and methods, i.e.: AssignmentClass, ExportClass, UserClass, and methods like summaryTable.exportClass (DT based) or boxplot_summary.exportClass (ggplot2 based).
-- Http error messages are translated into R errors, and use the error codes (and messages) as provided by the Survey Solutions API response), which makes debugging easier.
+- Http error messages are translated into R errors and use the error codes (and messages) as provided by the Survey Solutions API response), which makes debugging easier.
 - Several options, which allows the user to customize processing to